shivanshdave/2020-432/classes/class11/README.md

 - Here's a [copy of Carli's paper](https://github.com/THOMASELOVE/2020-500/blob/master/classes/class05/JCVTS_Lehr_2020.pdf), written with her colleagues at CCF.
 - The link to the [study video is here](https://newsroom.clevelandclinic.org/2019/12/05/cleveland-clinic-study-using-lungs-from-increased-risk-donors-expands-donor-pool-while-maintaining-current-survival-rates/).

-4. I got another email this week from Susan Gross, who took the 431-432 sequence with me a few years ago, and writes...
+5. Susan Gross, who took the 431-432 sequence with me a few years ago, writes...

 > I ... am currently using the skills I learned in those courses in my job as a Data Analyst at OverDrive (a Cleveland-based company that sells digital ebooks and audiobooks to libraries).
 I have the pleasure of working in R all day every day, which is pretty much a dream job for me.
 I wanted to write to thank you again ... and also to inquire about any outstanding students who would be interested in applying for a full-time entry-level position in Cleveland.
 I know that any applicants who did well in your 431/432 class and enjoyed the material should do very well in this position.
 As an aside, the longer this primary season goes, the more interesting [538's Model Talk](https://fivethirtyeight.com/tag/model-talk/) gets!
 I hope you're enjoying it!